OWASP/www-policy/procedures/chapter_processes.md

     * Email User Sign-in Info
 ![Email Login]({{site.base_url}}/assets/images/Email_login_info.png)
     * Send
-**This is the only email address that is to be used for the leader in leader.md file in chapter repository.**
+**The OWASP.org email address that is to be used for the leader in leader.md file in chapter repository.**
- Leader will receive a Google WorkSpace email like below.
+ Leader will receive a Google WorkSpace email like below. (link is only good for 48 hours)
 ![Chapter Processes Admin]({{site.base_url}}/assets/images/GoogleWorkspace_email.png)

 **Slackbot command "/chapter-create"**